rust-lang/rustc-dev-guide/src/analysis/well-formed.md

 ## What is Well-Formedness?

-At a high level, "Well-formed" just means "correctly built."[^wf-history] Something is _well-formed_ when its structure follows rules.
+"Well-formed" means "correctly built."[^wf-history] Something is _well-formed_ when its structure follows rules.
+When we use this term in the Rust compiler we are concerned with establishing some kind of _internal consistency_.

 ## Well-Formedness in Rust

+To check that something is well-formed is to perform a "Well-formedness check."

 In the Rust compiler there are two different forms of well-formedness checking:

 - **Type-Level Term**[^terms][^terms-abbreviated] well-formedness check.
-    - Major subject of "Well-Formedness Checking."
     - Also called "Term well-formedness" or "Term well-formedness checking."
     - Not a distinct analysis stage, this gets performed throughout analysis.
 - **Item**[^items] well-formedness check (item-wfck.)